30+ Fun and Easy Fundraising Ideas for Kids to Raise More

 A dodgeball tournament is a fun and exciting way to get adults and kids alike out and about for your fundraising cause.

-Require some participation or spectator fee for the tournament.
+Require some participation or spectator fees for the tournament.
 Kids and adults alike will love throwing these soft balls at their family and friends.
 Remember to offer a prize for the winner of the competition!

 Try adding a concession stand at the tournament and putting a shoe drive fundraising collection box in the corner during the competition for some extra earnings.

-25. Family Game Night
+31. Family Game Night

 Pull out your favorite classic board games because it’s time for a family game night.